tanmaypadhi08/M2-EmbSys/Project/5_Report/Readme.md

 |02|Servo motor valve should close when water is full.|
 |03|LED should glow when valve is open/close|
 |04|Potentiometer should regulate the voltage properly.|

+## SWOT ANALYSIS

+## Strength
+S1.
+This model is easy to install

+S2.
+It is affordable

+## Weakness
+W1.
+Not durable

+W2.
+Maintainance issues

+## Oppurtunities
+O1.
+Best method to save water

+O2.
+Promotes automation

+## Threats
+T1.
+The model is totally dependent on electronics components so any fault in any specific component will make the entire system fail

+## Application
+A1.
+Can be used in industries to save water

+A2.
+Automated system so need not to monitor the flow

+A3.
+Also can be used in oil tanks and pool with some modifications

+## 4W's and 1H

+## Who
+Anyone working in industrial domain or for domestic purpose
+## What
+Automated System processed without human intervention
+## When
+ON/OFF depending on water level
+## Where
+Indistry and Domestic also in commercial areas
+## How
+Operates depending on the level of water in the tank

 ## TEST PLAN AND OUTPUT